 Is Khoros a safe choice given the IgniteTech acquisition?

-Enterprise buyers should request specific commitments around product development, support staffing, and Aurora migration timelines.
+Enterprise buyers should request specific commitments around product development timelines, support staffing levels, and Aurora migration plans before committing to multi-year contracts.

 How does ZoomInfo complement Khoros or Sprinklr?

 ZoomInfo addresses a different part of the enterprise workflow.
-While Khoros and Sprinklr manage customer-facing engagement across social, communities, and service channels, ZoomInfo provides B2B intelligence (500M contacts, 100M companies, buyer intent signals, and a GTM Context Graph) that helps sales and marketing teams identify target accounts, understand buying committees, and prioritize outreach.
+While Khoros and Sprinklr manage customer-facing engagement, ZoomInfo provides B2B intelligence that helps sales and marketing teams identify target accounts, understand buying committees, and prioritize outreach.
+Its GTM Context Graph fuses 500M contacts with CRM records, conversation intelligence, and behavioral signals to surface which accounts are in-market and why.
+Enterprises can use ZoomInfo to ensure the right accounts enter those engagement workflows in the first place.

 Which platform offers a free trial or free tier?

-ZoomInfo offers both a permanent free tier (ZoomInfo Lite, with 10 monthly export credits and access to the B2B database) and a 7-day free trial of the full platform.
-Neither Khoros nor Sprinklr offers a free plan.
+ZoomInfo offers both a permanent free tier (ZoomInfo Lite) and a 7-day free trial of the full platform.
+Neither Khoros nor Sprinklr offers a self-serve free plan.
 Khoros has a formal Trial Agreement available upon request.
-Sprinklr offers only a sales-assisted demo with no self-serve evaluation path.
+Sprinklr offers only a sales-assisted demo with no self-serve evaluation path, and is discontinuing all self-serve products as of April 30, 2026.

 Which platform has the strongest AI capabilities?

 Each platform applies AI to its core domain.
-Sprinklr has the broadest AI capabilities across CX, with AI Agents for autonomous customer support, Copilot for conversational workflow assistance, and AI+ Studio for enterprise model governance, trained on 100M+ CX data points across 100+ languages.
+Sprinklr has the broadest AI capabilities across CX, with AI Agents for autonomous customer support, Sprinklr Copilot for conversational workflow assistance across all four suites, and AI+ Studio for enterprise model governance (BYOL model configuration, cross-org guardrail management, multi-modal AI scoring).
+Sprinklr's AI models are trained on 100M+ CX-specific data points across 100+ languages.

 How do the three platforms compare on financial stability?

-ZoomInfo is the largest by revenue at $1.25 billion annually with $455 million in free cash flow, publicly traded on NASDAQ.
-Sprinklr reported $857.2 million in FY2026 revenue with improving profitability, publicly traded on NYSE.
-Khoros does not disclose revenue and is privately held under IgniteTech, a portfolio acquirer owned by ESW Capital.
+ZoomInfo is the largest by revenue at $1.25 billion annually with $455 million in free cash flow, publicly traded on NASDAQ (GTM).
+Sprinklr reported $857.2 million in FY2026 revenue with improving profitability (17% non-GAAP operating margin, up 63% YoY), publicly traded on NYSE (CXM).
+Khoros does not disclose revenue and is privately held under IgniteTech/ESW Capital.
+For multi-year enterprise commitments, ZoomInfo and Sprinklr offer financial transparency that Khoros cannot provide under current ownership.